Our Early Childhood laboratory school includes Infant/Toddler (I/T), Younger Preschool (YPS), and Transitional Kindergarten (TK) classrooms.

 Younger Preschool at a glance:

 - Children range from 28 to 47 months old when school starts in late August

-- Two classrooms: Target size of 15 students in Geranium half-day classroom and 18 students in full-day Blue Room classroom, both with a 1:5 teacher:child ratio that exceeds childcare licensing requirements
+- Two classrooms: Target size of 18 students in full-day Blue Room and Geranium classrooms, both with a 1:5 teacher:child ratio that exceeds childcare licensing requirements

 - Highly-qualified head teachers and dedicated student teachers

 - Beautiful, developmentally-appropriate classroom and outdoor play space, plus access to nature across the Mills College campus